hdl-registers/hdl-registers/doc/sphinx/rst/field/field_integer.rst

 3. How to generate register artifacts.

-Note that the result of the ``create_from_api`` call is identical to that of the ``parser_toml`` call.
+Note that the result of the ``create_from_api`` call is identical to that of the ``parse_toml`` call.
-Meaning that using a TOML file or using the Python API is equivalent.
+Meaning that using a TOML file or using the Python API is completely equivalent.
+You choose yourself which method you want to use in your code base.

 .. literalinclude:: py/generate_integer.py
    :caption: Python code that sets up a register with integer fields.
    :language: Python
    :linenos:
    :lines: 10-

+See :meth:`.Register.append_integer` for more Python API details.

 Generated code